AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 <table><tr><th>[ FFT](http://code.haskell.org/repa/repa-head/repa-examples/FFT/)</th>
 <td>
 Performs high-pass filtering using 2D and 3D FFTs.
 These are naive benchmarks used for regression testing only.
-They divide right down to two-point vectors and construct the result using copying append.
+They divide right down to (rank generalise) two-point vectors and construct the result using copying append.
 Using an inplace algorithm (like with FFTW) would be significantly faster.
 </td></tr></table>

 > **ToDo:** Runs ok, but need to add other versions for comparison.